backdrop-contrib/photoswipe/README.txt

 TO DO
 =====

 Add javascript config string in settings.
+?Does not disable admin by default if standard ps is used?

 Drush integration